Cancer-related Pain: An Integrative Approach - CancerChoices

 Managing pain and other symptoms concurrently

 CancerChoices Senior Clinical Consultant Laura Pole, MSN, RN, OCNS, Palliative Care Educator/Consultant: Those of us involved in helping people with cancer manage their pain have long witnessed a connection between cancer-related pain and other symptoms.
 Usually, what we see is that if someone’s pain is poorly managed, especially for a long time, they feel more anxious, depressed, and fatigued.
 They don’t sleep well.
 Their physical function declines.
 They see their quality of life as poor.
-In turn, these other symptoms and problems worsen people’s perception of their pain.55Thielking PD.
+In turn, these other symptoms and problems worsen their perception of pain.53Thielking PD.
 Cancer pain and anxiety.
 Current Pain and Headache Reports.
 2003 Aug;7(4):249-61.

 This becomes a vicious cycle.
 It’s imperative to directly treat the pain with effective pain management therapies—with this, the other related symptoms often improve.
-Though it’s also helpful to manage other symptoms that are linked to the pain, this should be in addition to, not in place of, pain treatments.56Cleeland CS.
+Though it’s also helpful to manage other symptoms that are linked to the pain, this should be in addition to, not in place of, pain treatments.54Cleeland CS.
 The impact of pain on the patient with cancer.
 Cancer.
 1984 Dec 1;54(11 Suppl):2635-41; Thielking PD.
 Cancer pain and anxiety.
 Current Pain and Headache Reports.
 2003 Aug;7(4):249-61.

 Opioids for cancer pain management: fears about prescribing